mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 ```

 **Note**: If any network boot clients (e.g. OVMF, VMWare) or server programs
-(e.g. Apache, `dnsmasq`, WDS) are running on VMs, then it is normally easier
+(e.g. Apache, `dnsmasq`, WDS) are running on VMs, then it is normally easiest
 to set up and test these using bridged network support, which allows the VM to
 appear as a separate device with its own IP address on the network.